ThissGreg/ThissGreg/README.md

 Picrew used: https://picrew.me/image_maker/166225

-More about entire SYS: https://en.pronouns.page/@.FruitBugz_
+More about entire SYS: https://en.pronouns.page/@.FruitBugz_ (The "_" is apart of the url, GitHub isn't working with that tho. copy and paste it)